 firstly utilised to meet Annual Contract Tonnages under existing Access Agreements; and

-thereafter allocated to Annual Contract Tonnages under Access Agreements entered into pursuant to the relevant Access Applications (and, if there is insufficient additional capacity, proportionately in accordance with Section 5.4(h)(12)); and
+thereafter allocated to Annual Contract Tonnages under Access Agreements entered into pursuant to the relevant Access Applications (and, if there is insufficient additional capacity, proportionately in accordance with Section 5.4(i)(12)); and

-(Allocation of Capacity that is Differentially Priced) The Terminal Capacity which results from an Expansion Component will be utilised to meet Annual Contract Tonnages under Access Agreements entered by the Funding Access Seekers in respect of that Expansion Component.
-Consequently, Access Holders who are not Differentially Priced Access Holders in respect of that Expansion Component will have no entitlement to have that Terminal Capacity Utilised to meet Annual Contract Tonnages under their Access Agreements, including under any Existing User Agreements.

 (Alternative arrangements in some cases if they achieve greater utilisation) If, in a particular case, the strict application of the process set out in this Section 5.4 would result in a materially greater amount of Available System Capacity not being able to be utilised than could otherwise be the case if an alternative process is followed, then (in the interests of maximising coal exports from Queensland) DBCT Management may, with the approval of the QCA, enter into one or more Access Agreements in accordance with that alternative process.

 (Options to extend term taken into account) For the purpose of this Section 5.4, an Access Holder which has an option to extend the term of its Access Agreement or Existing User Agreement will initially be deemed to have exercised that option, when determining whether or not a Queue exists or needs to be formed in relation to a new Access Application.
 However, if DBCT Management has the right to do so, it may, on each occasion in which a Queue is formed or re-formed, endeavour to have the exercise of that option brought forward or waived (in the latter case with the intention that one or more waivers may result in the Queue no longer existing).